 We are operating a text message link or email service for you to receive blood forms, fit notes and letters that you require during this social distancing period.
 This isn't always possible for some patients and you may be asked to come and collect paperwork at the surgery.
 If you do need to collect paperwork, the receptionist will ensure it is ready for you before you enter the building.
 Paperwork will be placed on a table just inside the main doors for you.
 You collect the paperwork and leave.

 We completely understand that patients want to speak /see a Broomfield Park GP, of course you would this is your surgery; but Coventry offers Extended Access appointments across the City with excellent doctors and nurses.
 To help us priorities urgent care, please accept an Extended Access appointment if there is one available.
 We will receive all the information discussed with external doctors and your records will be fully updated of your care.

-As the government addressed the country on Sunday 9th May, new guidelines were announced of how we conduct ourselves to manage this situation.
-As a surgery we can not envisage that the new guidelines will change how we are working for at least the next 4 weeks.
+The government is announcing new guidelines weekly of how we should all be conducting ourselves to manage this situation.
+As a surgery we review the new guidelines week and change our practice accordingly, if appropriate.
 To maintain the excellent standards of safety and care we have achieved during COVID-19, the practice manager and clinicians are working on a detailed exit strategy to gradually move staff and patients into normality.
 We must ensure that staff and patients feel confident and safe moving forward; we will not rush our planning to achieve this.